sugarlabs/clock-activity/README.md

 ## How to use?

-Clock is part of the Sugar desktop.
+Clock is not part of the Sugar desktop but is often included.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),